-Bandwidth, or traffic, throttling is something that sneaky ISPs (Internet Service Providers) do to slow down Internet speeds of their loyal customers.
-Bandwidth throttling can happen to anyone, any place and anytime and it has the direct impact on how fast you can stream online videos, use P2P (Peer to Peer) services and do a whole bunch of things when online.
+Bandwidth, or traffic, throttling is when ISPs slow down Internet speeds for their customers.
+This can happen to anyone at any time and it has a direct impact on how fast you can browse the internet, stream online videos, and use P2P services.

-I completely get it – it’s absolutely normal for an ISP to limit your bandwidth after you’ve reached your monthly data cap or are avoiding to pay the monthly service fee.
-But if you did none of these and still experience buffering at the same time every day, it sounds pretty shady, doesn’t it?
+It’s normal for an ISP to limit your bandwidth after you’ve reached your monthly data cap or if you’re not paying your bills.
+But if you did none of these, why are you still experiencing slow buffering?

-One of the main reasons why ISPs choose to get on your nerves is pretty simple: they can no longer fulfill their marketing promises because providing unlimited data is expensive.
+One of the main reasons why ISPs do so is pretty simple: they can no longer fulfill their promise of providing unlimited data or high speeds because it’s expensive.

-Back in the day, almost all Internet users had unlimited data plans and didn’t have to worry about ISPs controlling their connection speeds.
-Checking your email or reading some news was all you needed from the Internet.
-Now the times have changed, and people spend hours watching Youtube videos on their smartphones, consuming massive amounts of data – way more data than ISPs anticipate.
+Back in the day, almost all Internet users had unlimited data plans because checking emails or reading news was all they needed.
+But now people spend hours watching videos and consuming massive amounts of data and bandwidth – way more than ISPs anticipated.